collinsjosephj/logoGenerator/README.md

   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description

 This is an example of a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.
 As a freelance web developer, one will often need simple logos created for projects, and hiring out a graphic designer can be both costly and time-consuming.
 This CLI application allows the user to quickly generate a basic logo for your needs, helping you save precious time and money.
 Link to demonstration can be found within the README below.

+## Sources

+I utilized YouTube, class docs, W3 Schools, and the solved version particularly for the svg code and the testing code.

 - [Description](#description)
 - [Features](#features)